migarstka/PSD_Completion/README.md

 # Positive Semidefinite Completion Routine

-In a positive semideﬁnite completion problem, one wants to fill in the entries of a partially specified dense matrix A The diagonal entries A[ii] and the off-diagonal entries A[ij] with {i,j} ∈ E are ﬁxed, the other entries are free.
+In a positive semideﬁnite completion problem, one wants to fill in the entries of a partially specified dense matrix A.
+The diagonal entries A[ii] and the off-diagonal entries A[ij] with {i,j} ∈ E are ﬁxed, the other entries are free.
 The provided routine can find values for the free entries that make the matrix A positive semidefinite.

 ## Getting Started